 One of the best things to do – if you know other language than English is to post the security question and answer in that language.
 This would further complicate matters for a person who is trying to guess our secret answer.

 5) Backup your Emails:

 Like I said before, for a lot of people GMail is their primary account and can contain some really important emails.
 Under some circumstances, if your account does get compromised, it’s a good idea to have a backup copy of your emails.

 The person who hacks the account might just delete the emails on a whim ( I know someone who has experienced this)

-So it’s a good idea to always back up you email address by the way of forwarding them to your secondary email account (check point 3 above) or downloading your emails regularly on your computer via POP/IMAP access with a Desktop email program like Outlook or Thunderbird.
+So it’s a good idea to always back up your email address by the way of forwarding them to your secondary email account (checkpoint 3 above) or downloading your emails regularly on your computer via POP/IMAP access with a Desktop email program like Outlook or Thunderbird.

 You Gmail Account Password Security: